classicalliu/eth-dasm/README.md

 ## Code of Conduct

-Everyone interacting in the Eth::Dasm project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/eth-dasm/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the EthDasm project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/classicalliu/eth-dasm/blob/master/CODE_OF_CONDUCT.md).